florianp-dev/rssapi/README.md

-# rssapi
+# RSSAPI
-This is a small, light and efficient API to read RSS flow online.
+RSSAPI is a small, light and efficient API to read RSS flow online.